Recent Fire Damage Posts

 1/24/2024 (Permalink)

-Gym smoke damage Ready to start remediation on a gym fire with heavy smoke damage.
+Ready to start remediation on a gym fire with heavy smoke damage.

-The after effects of a fire can be devastating whether it's in a residence or a commercial building or a school.
+The after affects of a fire can be devastating whether it's in a residence or a commercial building or a school.
 SERVPRO of Boyd, Carter, Greenup & Lewis Counties has tackled jobs both big and small and the results are always the same, as good or better than before the fire.
 We received a call for a fire at a local school gym on the Friday before Christmas, we had a crew working through the weekend and it was all hands on deck the day after Christmas.
 It's been a long process but with the right equipment to get the job done they'll be back up and running soon!

 STAY SAFE DURING THE HOLIDAY SEASON